Nioh 3: How to Build Ninja Talons – Ferocious Claws Guide

 How to play the build in actual fights

 • Open with sustain, not greed.
-Get Barrier Talisman up before long pressure phases so your Ki recovery supports repeated strings.
+Get Barrier Talisman up before long pressure phases so your Ki supports repeated strings.

 Common mistakes that make Talons feel worse than they are

-• Playing too cautiously: Talons lose value when you only poke once and back off.
+• Playing too cautiously: Talons lose value when you poke once and back off.
 Their strength is momentum.

 F